|Key dates||Deadline to submit applications: Thursday 21 March 2019.|

 “The quality of the educational material the project produces will be of a far higher standard than any of our institutions could produce on their own.
 This has to be the key strength of the Erasmus+ partnership philosophy.”
 Gareth Davis, European Cleft Organisation (ECO), Netherlands, who took part in a strategic partnership project with the University of West of England.

 UK institutions involved in higher education which hold an Erasmus Charter For Higher Education can apply for funding to the British Council, which manages this part of the Erasmus+ programme.
-The 2019 Call to Apply has been published and the application form to apply for higher education partnership funding will be available shortly on the Erasmus+ website .
+The 2019 Call to Apply was published in October 2018 and the application web form is now live online.

 In addition, HEIs can apply to the European Commission’s Education, Audiovisual and Culture Executive Agency for the following activities: